Wildercat/Projects-Exercises/docs/projects/attack-of-the-clones.md

 1. In your sites folder, create a new folder called "clone-project"
 2. `cd clone-project`
-3. You will create two seperate projects, this is what is known as a [RESTful API](https://restfulapi.net/)
+3. You will create two separate projects, this is what is known as a [RESTful API](https://restfulapi.net/)
 4. `npx create-react-app react-ui`
 5. `laravel new laravel-api`